 While traditional knitting projects (and knitting needles, yikes!) are too advanced for preschoolers, kids as young as three can master finger weaving and make scarves and headbands.
 Finger weaving is also basically a brain-food activity for little hands--knitting like this exercises pattern-making skills, problem solving, critical thinking and fine motor dexterity.
 Your children will be doing a mitzvah and boosting their brain power at the same time!

 Put on some warm pjs, snuggle under a blanket, and read your favorite stories aloud.
 Invite friends or neighbors over to participate - make forts, spread out on the floor, and enjoy each other's company.
 You'll be feeling warm from the inside out as you spend quality time with people you care about--and being a good friend is a mitzvah!
 Need something to read?
 Don't miss our list of books about friendship and teamwork.

 Ok, baking is a great activity for several reasons: your kitchen will be nice and toasty, your house will smell great, baking helps kids (and grownups too) develop close reading skills, and baking is all about precision--doubling or halving a recipe is a fantastic way to practice addition and subtraction with older kids.
 You can bake a cake from a box, a quick challah, or a delicious rugelach.
 Your creations don't have to be edible either.
 You can make salt dough to bake trinkets and paper weights, or make a batch of play-dough to save for later.

 We'd love to see your "Sophia Hats," warm moments, and any family projects inspired by a PJ Library book.
-Share your photos with us on Instagram and Facebook and you might be our weekly #PhotoFriday feature!
+Share your photos with us on Instagram and Facebook and Twitter.
+Don't forget to add #pjlibrary to your post.

 December 10, 2016